alexknight0/generic-inference/README.md

 ## Missing Data Files
 If benchmarks or tests fail due to missing data files, please contact me and remind me to post links to where they can be found.

+## Diagrams
+The join tree diagrams produced can be **large**.
+If you are in need of a SVG viewer that can zoom in further than your browser, consider 'Nomacs'.

+## Guide to implementing a valuation algebra \[WIP\]
+Your show instance for a valuation algebra will be displayed in the graph.
+Make sure to use newlines on long output;
+otherwise the diagram will likely render so wide that nothing will be legible.